soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 ## DOM Traversal

 Other useful methods include
-- parent() gets the immediate parent of each of the originally matched elements.
+- `parent()` gets the immediate parents of each matched element.
-- prev() gets the immediately preceding sibling for each of the originally matched.
+- `prev()` gets the immediately preceding siblings of each matched element.
-- siblings() gets the siblings of each originally matched element.
+- `siblings()` gets the siblings of each matched element.
-- find(selector) gets the descendants of each element in the current set of matched elements, filtered by a selector
+- `find(selector)` gets the descendants of each matched element, filtered by a selector.

 ---